ozone-his/ozone-docker-compose/readme/manual-setup.md

 Welcome to the Ozone FOSS manual setup guide.
 This guide details the setup of Ozone FOSS step by step.

+#### Prerequisites
+Install Git, Maven and Docker Compose

+#### For Linux OS
+Create the docker group and add your user to it.
+Checkout the guide [here](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 ### Create your working directory

 Move to the location of your choice, e.g., your home folder: